Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Video Segmentation with 2D CNN

 The next step was to produce frames of the same spatial dimensions (frame size).
 Thereby, we opted for the sliding window technique to create spatial windows of fixed dimensions, and we applied the technique on both the input samples and the labels.
 The technique consists of extracting consecutive windows of equal dimensions with an overlap between two successive windows.
 Normally, the dimension of the window must be less than or equal to the original dimension of the frame from which it was extracted.
 Also, the overlap should be less than the dimension of the window.
 In Figure \ref{fig:spatial_windowing}, we illustrate the sliding window technique, where it extracts two successive windows with an overlap equal to 50\%.
 The red square in the figure represents a window and the green square represents its successive window that overlaps with the red square by 50\%.

-By applying the sliding window technique on the dataset, we created windows of dimension equal to $150\times150$ pixels (px), with a 50\% spatial overlap equal to 75 px.
+By applying the sliding window technique on the dataset, we created windows of dimension equal to $150\times150$ px, with a 50\% spatial overlap equal to 75 px.
 The dimensions of the windows are always less than the original dimensions of the video frames, where the smallest frame dimension in the input samples is equal to $422\times636$ px.
-In this manner, we uniformized and increased the input samples by producing a total of 108,127 windows.
+In this manner, we obtained a larger and uniform set of input samples totalling 108,127 windows.

 The 2D CNN generates an estimation of a segmentation mask for an input window where each value within the segmentation mask is in the interval $[0,1]$.
 We round these values to obtain a perfect mask with pixel values equal to either 0 or 1.
 Once the segmentation mask corresponding to each window is estimated, the complete segmentation mask of a video frame is reconstructed using the inverse sliding window technique.
 The technique is performed by adding the successive estimated segmentation masks of every window from a certain frame with an overlap equal to 50\% until we recover the entire frame.
 The reconstructed frame has the same dimension as the original frame cut from its video.
 With the same inverse sliding window technique, we recover all the segmentation video frames and also all the segmentation masks, where each mask corresponds to a frame.
 Then, having all the segmentation masks predicted for each frame of a given video, we aggregate these masks employing statistical mode (i.e. the most represented value in each pixel is chosen) to form the segmentation mask corresponding to the totality of a video.